Early Signs of Diabetes in Women

 65+32.2

-Pregnancy.
-During pregnancy, the placenta produces hormones that can make it harder for the body to use insulin.
-This can lead to gestational diabetes, which is a type of diabetes that develops during pregnancy.
-Most women with gestational diabetes return to normal blood sugar levels after giving birth, but they are at an increased risk of developing type 2 diabetes later in life.
+During pregnancy, the placenta produces hormones that can make it tougher for the body to manage insulin.
+This can lead to gestational conditions, where blood sugar levels spike temporarily.
+While most women return to normal after giving birth, the risk of developing long-term issues later in life increases.

-Race and ethnicity.
-Black, Hispanic, American Indian/Alaska Native, and Asian American/Pacific Islander women are more likely to develop type 2 diabetes than white women.
+Some groups, including Black, Hispanic, American Indian/Alaska Native, and Asian American/Pacific Islander women, are at higher risk compared to white women.

 Global Statistics

-According to the International Diabetes Federation (IDF), 415 million adults worldwide had diabetes in 2019, and this number is expected to rise to 642 million by 2040.
-Women make up nearly half of this global diabetic population.
+According to the International Federation, 415 million adults worldwide had blood sugar issues in 2019.
+By 2040, that number is expected to jump to 642 million.
+Women account for nearly half of this population.

 Prevalence of Diabetes in Women (%) in 2023